 Section Comments and Common Boilerplate TLV Chronology The purpose of this section is to describe only the historical, pending, or actionable activities (dates) associated with the TLV Documentation.
 It is not intended to describe the detailed history of actions completed on the Documentation.
 Authors complete this section in collaboration with the ACGIH Technical Editor.
 For updated documents, authors should upload or submit documents with track changes so ACGIH Staff can see the new edits.
 20XX: Proposed: TLV-TWA, ## ppm 20XX: Documentation revised.
-Describes current Documentation revised but TLV is not changed 20XX: Proposed: TLV-TWA, ## ppm, notation(s).
+Describes current Documentation revision efforts; use only when Documentation is revised but TLV is not changed 20XX: Proposed: TLV-TWA, ## ppm, notation(s).
 If necessary, describe published (NIC) Proposed TLV values and associated notations that have not been adopted by ACGIH.
 Example statements to insert in historical section of TLV Documentation when there are no changes to the TLV or Notations.
-Authors should include the appropriate language for the Documentation: (cite year of change): TLV Basis update to Documentation(cite year), retaining adopted TLV(s) and notation(s).
-Example: 2004: TLV Basis update to Documentation 2001, retaining adopted TLV(s) and notation(s). (cite year of change): Editorial clarification made to Documentation(cite year), retaining adopted TLV(s) and notations. (cite year of change): New information and reference(s) added to Documentation(cite year), retaining adopted TLV(s) and notations.
-Example: 2004: New information and reference(s) added to Documentation 1996, retaining adopted TLV(s) and notations.
-Example: 2004: New information and references added to Documentation 1996, retaining adopted TLV(s) and notations. (cite year of change): New section(s) and reference(s) added to Documentation 1996, retaining adopted TLV(s) and notations. (cite year of change): New section(s) and reference(s) added to Documentation(cite year), retaining adopted TLV(s) and notations. (cite year of change): Comprehensive revision of Documentation(cite year), retaining adopted TLV(s) and notations or The TLV Documentation has been updated and revised to reflect new scientific data, but the TLV recommendation has not been changed. (cite year of change): Literature search and review completed with no updates for Documentation(cite year), retaining adopted TLV(s) and notations.
+Authors should include the appropriate language for the Documentation: • (cite year of change): TLV Basis update to Documentation (cite year), retaining adopted TLV(s) and notation(s). • Example: 2004: TLV Basis update to Documentation 2001, retaining adopted TLV(s) and notation(s). • (cite year of change): Editorial clarification made to Documentation (cite year), retaining adopted TLV(s) and notations. • (cite year of change): New information and reference(s) added to Documentation (cite year), retaining adopted TLV(s) and notations. • Example: 2004: New information and references added to Documentation 1996, retaining adopted TLV(s) and notation(s). • (cite year of change): New section(s) and reference(s) added to Documentation (cite year), retaining adopted TLV(s) and notations. • (cite year of change): Comprehensive revision of Documentation (cite year), retaining adopted TLV(s) and notations or • The TLV Documentation has been updated and revised to reflect new scientific data, but the TLV recommendation has not been changed. • (cite year of change): Literature search and review completed with no updates for Documentation (cite year), retaining adopted TLV(s) and notations.
 References Use Council of Science Editors Scientific Style Refer to the ACGIH Technical Style Guide